Robert Colchin: Personality

-According to a contemporary article about Colchin in The Connoisseur (no. 132, dated 1746): "his greatest excellence is cricket-playing, in which he is reckoned as good a bat as either of (Little or Tall Bennett); and is at length arrived at the supreme dignity of being distinguished among his brethren of the wicket by the title of Long Robin".
-The article also said Colchin's favourite amusement was attending the executions at Tyburn and that, whereas he had been "born and bred a gentleman, (he) has taken great pains to degrade himself, and is now as complete a blackguard as those whom he has chosen for his companions".
+Away from cricket, Colchin chose to lead a shadowy existence among "low company" and is believed to have been something of an underworld figure.
+According to a contemporary article about him in The Connoisseur (no. 132, dated 1746): "his greatest excellence is cricket-playing, in which he is reckoned as good a bat as either of the Bennetts); and is at length arrived at the supreme dignity of being distinguished among his brethren of the wicket by the title of Long Robin".

+The article added that Colchin's favourite amusement was attending the executions at Tyburn.
+He had been "born and bred a gentleman, but has taken great pains to degrade himself, and is now as complete a blackguard as those whom he has chosen for his companions".
+The companions are said to include "the vulgar" among whom Colchin "has cultivated an intimacy with Buckhorse (i.e., John Smith, a noted prizefighter), and is very proud of being sometimes admitted to the honour of conversing with the great Broughton himself (Jack Broughton was probably the most famous prizefighter of the 18th century)".

 Death

 Colchin died on 29 April 1750, aged 36.
-He had taken part in an athletics race on 9 April and a contemporary report said he developed a "surfeit" doing that "which threw him into the Small-Pox".
+He had taken part in an athletics race on 9 April, and a contemporary report said he developed a "surfeit" doing that, "which threw him into the Small-Pox".